 Take augmented or virtual reality (AR/VR), for example.
 Even as financial institutions experiment with using AR/VR to interact with clients, hackers have devised sophisticated cyberattacks to compromise AR/VR applications and devices, which could potentially cause serious physical or financial damage.
 Traditional cybersecurity controls might not be well-suited to protect against these attacks.

-Cybersecurity functions should assess the need to digitize and enhance their controls to adapt to and protect these new digital channels.
-Companies should also consider adopting “security-by-design” principles, where customized security controls are developed and embedded into the core structure of new channels as they are established and operationalized.
+Cybersecurity functions should assess the need to digitise and enhance their controls to adapt to and protect these new digital channels.
+Companies should also consider adopting “security-by-design” principles, where customised security controls are developed and embedded into the core structure of new channels as they are established and operationalised.

 Cost reduction was already much on the minds of respondents, ranking third in each of the past two surveys, even before the fallout from COVID-19 became an additional concern.

 However, going forward, cost reduction is likely to become more important in the post-COVID-19 world.
 Many companies will be under pressure to reduce expenses in a recovering economy, which could mean taking measures such as workforce restructuring, office space reductions due to the continuation of remote work for many employees, as well as increased use of automation or cloud capabilities, among other technology options.